 GW is located in the urban setting of Washington, DC.

-If you want to see GW for yourself, plan a visit.
+If you are interested in seeing GW for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Washington, or book a flight to the nearest airport, Reagan National.